christopherhbianchi/RealTimeChatApp/README.md

 This allows clients to listen for, and handle events that are emitted from the server itself.
 This allows the chat room to be updated in real time, as a new message is posted to the forum as the server sends an event to each of it's clients when a new message has been created and saved in the database.
+AJAX requests are handled using jQuery.
 The database is handled using the mongoose module, and MongoDB.